 A requirement for bid security must be requested in the solicitation documents.
 When describing the bid security requirements, the description must specify the amount in a stated sum or in a percentage of the offered price and the term of the security.
 The term must provide sufficient time beyond the validity period of the Offers to provide reasonable time for the Accountable Entity to act if the security is to be claimed.
-It is also necessary to describe the acceptable form(s) for bid security, but every bid security must be issued by a reputable bank or financial institution selected by the Offeror.
+Every bid security must be issued by a reputable bank or financial institution selected by the Offeror.
+Acceptable forms of bid securities are demand guarantees and standby letters of credit.
+Bonds are not acceptable forms of securities.
 If the institution issuing the security is located outside the country of the Accountable Entity, the institution shall have a corresponding financial institution located in the country of the Accountable Entity unless MCC approves an exception.